-An NHA appointed advisory group recommended that patients with egg allergy should be examined by a physician with a special competence in allergies and that patients with anaphylactic shock reactions to egg should not be vaccinated at all.
-In addition, it was recommended that patients who exhibit a severe reaction to egg should be subjected to a skin prick test to determine whether or not the individual could be safely vaccinated.
-The advisory group regarded one or more of the following reactions to egg as severe:, angioedema, airway oedema, asthma, urticaria, rhinitis or vomiting.
-The pediatric outpatient clinic at the University Hospital North Norway sees about 6000 consultations per year, and approximately half of these consultations concern atopic diseases.
-In October 2009 Erlewyn-Lajeunesse et al. recommended that patients allergic to egg should receive only vaccines containing <1.2 μg/ml ovalbumin, and that a two-dose split protocol should be used in individuals with severe egg allergy.8 According to the producer, the available monovalent Influenza A H1N1 vaccine contained <0.333 μg/ml ovalbumin.9 vaccinated at the outpatient clinic were those unable to digest the slightest amount of egg, including egg-containing baked goods.
-Originally the recommendation from the NHA was that the patients should receive two doses of the vaccine.
-However before we could administer the second dose, new information from the NHA became available in December 2009, indicating that one dose of the vaccine produced a sufficient immune response.
-10
+It was An NHA appointed advisory group -recommended (7) that patients with egg allergy should be examined by a physician with a special competence in allergies and that--pPatients with anaphylactic shock reactions to egg should not get the vaccine be vaccinated at all.
+In addition, it was recommended that patients who exhibit, those with a severe reaction to egg should be subjected to have a skin prick test to determine, and then decide whether or not the individual should could be safely vaccinated.
+The advisory group regarded one or more of the following reactions as a A severe reaction to egg as severe: was regarded as one of the following reactions, urticaria, angioedema, airway oedema, asthma, urticaria, urticaria, rhinitis or vomiting.
+The pediatric outpatient clinic at the University Hospital North Norway hassees about 6000 consultations per year, and approximately half of these consultations concerning atopic diseases.
+In an article from October 2009 (8), it was recommended to use a two-arm approach when vaccinating patients allergic to egg with influenza vaccine containing less than 1.2 microgram/ml-Ovalbuminovalbumin.
+In October 2009 Erlewyn-Lajeunesse et al. recommended that patients allergic to egg should receive only vaccines containing <1.2 μg/ml ovalbumin, and that a two-dose split protocol should be used in individuals with severe egg allergy.8 According to the producer, of the vaccine (GSK), Pandemrix_available monovalent Influenza A H1N1 vaccine -contained less than 0.33366 microgram/ml Ovalbumin_ovalbumin (9).